Data Privacy

 1 Introduction

-Processing of personal data, such as your name, address or email address, is always carried out in accordance with the General Data Protection Regulation (GDPR) and according to the country-specific data protection provisions applicable to “Weckerle GmbH”.
-The objective of this privacy policy is to inform you about the scope and purpose of the personal data we collect, use and process.
+Personal data, such as your name, address or email address, is always processed in accordance with the EU General Data Protection Regulation (GDPR) and in accordance with the country-specific data protection regulations applicable to the “Weckerle GmbH”.
+The aim of this Privacy Notice is to inform you about the scope and purpose of the personal data we collect, use and process.

 2 Controller